lemurkat/NPC-Juliet/README.md

 - Content Patcher
 - TMXL
 - DaisyNiko Tilesheets
+- NPC Creatures (not yet released, but will be required for this mod to function properly).

 Recommended:
 - Antisocial NPCs (without this mod, Gremlin won't load as a character and will only appear in heart events)